Tour Veluwezoom Landal Coldenhove, Velp, Loenen

 KP 32 Hessengat

 The Hessengat is located at junction 32.
 The roads near Terlet were transport routes for international transport.
-The Hessengat - a water vortex nearby - suggests that the horses of the'Hessenwagen\\\' from Germany could drink water here.
-The cargo of these wagons included the famous smoked Westphalian hams, which were also popular in Holland.
+The Hessengat - a water chamber nearby - suggests that the horses of the "hessen wagons" from Germany could drink water here.
+The cargo of those wagons included the famous smoked Westphalian hams that were also popular in Holland.

 ?